fun for friends, fans, and future foremothers...

 In past lives, I have been an executive in the cultural, environmental, and social service sectors.
 I started three nonprofits when I lived in Santa Fe, NM; I’ve run performing arts organizations, I was a fundraising professional for several years, and way back in the beginning, I worked in media, for NY1 News, and magazines ranging from Paris Passion to Sports Illustrated, Mothering, and Oxygen.com.
 I am also a published essayist, ghost writer, and copyeditor.

 I grew up in New York City, which certainly influences my intercultural approach to life, and I also lived outside Boston for college, in Paris for several years, earning my master’s degree at the Sorbonne, 12 years in New Mexico, and a decade in the Bay Area.
 My daughters are GenZ powerhouses, living in New York City, and my husband is a celebrated composer and conductor in contemporary music and new opera.
-We live on the West Coast with our feisty, moody, beautiful Caribbean Potcake Dog, Pippa.
+We live in the Pacific Northwest with our feisty, moody, beautiful Caribbean Potcake Dog, Pippa.

 Find me on LinkedIn.